numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

 - At *compile* time, a distutils command is used to define the minimum and maximum features to support, based on user choice and compiler support.
-The appropriate macros are overlayed with the platform / architecture intrinsics, and the three loops compiled.
+The appropriate macros are overlayed with the platform / architecture intrinsics, and the three loops are compiled.
 - At *runtime import*, the CPU is probed for the set of supported intrinsic features.
 A mechanism is used to grab the pointer to the most appropriate function, and this will be the one called for the function.